noizhardware/saltWater/README.md

   - ok, now you need to modify the `npath` registry entry, and update it with the new `##` you used before.

 There should be a way to do a similar thing also under Linux and/or MacOSX, if you know how, please feel free to edit this file, I'll pull the edit!

+## Connecting ORCΛ with puredata

 ## Library Elements
-All the elements in this
+All the elements in this library start with _"salt"_
+### saltGrain
+  This is the basic building block, it will translate inputs from ORCA into two elements: a MIDI note and an envelope
+* saltSin
-* saltGrain
+* saltIvory